alexyandy2016/fractal/readme.md

 ##Goal
 - Provides easy access to Fractal instance for Laravel 5 (ServiceProvider).
 - Provides configuration capability for Fractal and response format.
-- Provides use case example, so that users can quickly copy & paste to his/her project.
+- Provides use case examples, so that users can quickly copy & paste to his/her project.

 <a name="install"></a>
 ##Install
 This package is provided as a composer package.
 Define `"appkr/fractal": "0.1.*"` at your project `composer.json`'s require section and `composer update`.

-Or require it at a console.
+Or require it directly at a console.

 ```
 composer require "appkr/fractal:0.1.*"